Is a Cruise Balcony Cabin Worth It?

 The soothing sounds of the ocean waves and fresh air creeping in from your balcony door all add to the ambiance.
 With a balcony stateroom, you have the ability enjoy these outdoor benefits while you sleep.

-While the cruise lines do recommend against it, keeping your balcony door partially open while you sleep is a benefit you can not get in an inside cabin.
-Even those with an ocean view will not be able to enjoy the fresh air and ocean soundtrack as the porthole windows can not be opened.
+While the cruise lines do recommend against it, keeping your balcony door partially open while you sleep is a benefit you cannot get in an inside cabin.
+Even those with an ocean view will not be able to enjoy the fresh air and ocean soundtrack as the porthole windows cannot be opened.

 Celebrity Edge Infinite Veranda review